darshbs/TATA-data-viz/Visualization/Presentation_Script.md

 **[Question 2: Top 10 Countries by Revenue – 1:45 – 2:30]**

-Next, for the CMO, I identified the top 10 countries generating the highest revenue—excluding the United Kingdom, as per your request.
+Next, for the CMO, I identified the top 10 countries generating the highest revenue, excluding the United Kingdom, as per your request.

 I used a combined bar chart to show both the **total revenue** and **quantity sold** side by side for each country.